Kaydenletk/Movie-Recommendation/README.md

 # MovieSel

-MovieSel is a sophisticated machine-learning model designed to recommend movies tailored to your preferences.
-By analyzing ratings, votes, and population data.
+MovieSel is a sophisticated machine-learning model that recommends movies tailored to your preferences by analyzing ratings, votes, and population data.

 # Machine learning  | notebook